roberto-butti/sveltekit-storyblok-workshop/README.md

 In the `svelte.config.js` make sure that you are loading the `vitePreprocess()` as `preprocess`.

+> Vite Preprocess is included in the _sveltejs/vite-plugin-svelte_.
+You don't have to include it in your `package.json` file, just because the Vite Plugin Svelte is a dependency of _sveltejs/kit_.
+Or, instead of using the Vite Preprocess you can install the [svelte preprocess](https://github.com/sveltejs/svelte-preprocess).
+Svelte Preprocess provides extra functionalities not available with Vite preprocessors, such as template tags, external files, and global styles.

 In the `tailwind.config.js` make sure that you are setting `./src/**/*.{html,js,svelte,ts}` as `content` .

 Add `app.css` file in `src/` directory and set TailwindCSS directive: